arturmkrtchyan/zero-copy/README.md

 Let's try out example in Java
 ---------------------------

-Compilig a java class is as simple as:
+Compiling a java class is as simple as:
 ```shell
 javac JioChannel.java
 ```